 If you are not currently capturing subscribers on your website, you now have the opportunity to start generating subscribers within Act-On through Web Forms.
 A simple form on your website can add new subscribers to a Marketing List in Act-On.
 In this use-case, we will capture subscribers with a Form that requires just an email address, and we will be tagging these individuals with a hidden field to indicate that they have opted-in to a newsletter.
 This will allow us to decipher who we want to send a newsletter to within our Marketing List.

 Create a Subscription Form

 You will want to build a newsletter Subscription Form to get started.
 You can place this Form on any web page you manage or any Act-On Landing Page that you build.
 It is a common practice to place a newsletter Subscription Form on multiple pages of your web site to increase the opportunities for subscriptions.

 - Email Address: This will be a text box field that captures the subscribers email address.
 We can apply validation rules to ensure that the value submitted here is in format of a valid email address.
 In addition to this, you will want this to be a required field.

-All Form Submissions will be added to our “Act-On Master List.”
+All Form Submissions will be added to our “Act-On Primary List.”

-Note: If you know that all of the records within your Master List have explicitly opted-in to email communications.
-You are able to target your Master List for newsletters as opposed to a Segment that populates records with explicit opt-in values.
+Note: If you know that all of the records within your Primary List have explicitly opted-in to email communications.
+You are able to target your Primary List for newsletters as opposed to a Segment that populates records with explicit opt-in values.

 Here are the field configurations within the Form Composer: